 During the summer season, the distributions take place weekly, 5:30 – 7:30 PM on Thursdays.
 During the winter season, the distributions take place monthly, 12:30 – 1:30 PM on Saturdays.

 Is there a work shift requirement?

 Sign up for your shifts on our online calendar.
 Some members consider their work shifts to be a highlight of CSA membership!
 It’s an opportunity to unplug in a beautiful garden, and pitch in while getting to know your neighbors.
 Since we as members are our own staff, our collective labor is what keeps this CSA running, therefore work shifts are mandatory.
 Members who fail to fulfill their work shift obligations by the final distribution of summer will not be invited to re-join the CSA for following seasons.

-THREE work shifts (1 hour and 45 minutes each) are required per season per membership, regardless of how many people are splitting how many shares.
+THREE work shifts (up to 1 1⁄2 hours each) are required per season per membership, regardless of how many people are splitting how many shares.
 Meaning, a single person with one veggie and one flower share owes three shifts, just like three roommates splitting one fruit share also collectively owe three shifts.
 Tasks can include unloading bins from the delivery truck, staffing the distribution stations, sweeping the patio, staffing the garden’s front gate, wiping down empty bins, carting leftovers to the food kitchen, etc.